Sphereon-SDK/easy-blockchain-sdk/java8-retrofit2/docs/EntryApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/json
+ - **Accept**: application/json;charset=UTF-8

 <a name="lastEntry"></a>
 # **lastEntry**
-> AnchoredEntryResponse lastEntry(chainId)
+> AnchoredEntryResponse lastEntry(context, chainId)

 Get the last entry in the provided chain.
-This is the most recent entry also called the chain head
+This is the most recent entry also called the chain head.
+Please note that the achorTimes will only contain the latest anchor time.
+Call getEntry to retrieve all times

 ### Example
 ```java